pramttl/webipy/README.md

 * You either do not know, do not want to know or do not want to manually write a web app on top of your functions

 Webipy helps you define all your python functions in one file i.e `myfunctions.py`.
-A unique url is automatically created for each of the function defined in `myfunctions.py` file that is like:
+A unique url (api endpoint) is automatically created for each of the function defined in `myfunctions.py` file that is like:

     '/<your_function_name>/'